sutty74/Homeassistant-Hikvision-POS/README.md

 **Searching POS data from IVMS**

--Select remote playback
+- Select remote playback
--Select your POS camera channel
+- Select your POS camera channel
--Enter your time/Date criteria (Defaults from Midnight the same day) -Select the POS Icon from the left hand side.
+- Enter your time/Date criteria (Defaults from Midnight the same day)
+- Select the POS Icon from the left hand side.
--Type in the keyword(s) you are looking for.
+- Type in the keyword(s) you are looking for.
--Hit Search
+- Hit Search

 Your results should show down the right hand side of the screen under "Event list", these can be selected individually by hitting the play button next to the event or just let them play through.